Faculty: Faculty of Science, Applied Science, and Engineering

 The goal of geology as a science is to better understand the processes that acted upon the Earth’s system in the past to help us foresee how geologic events and processes will affect us in the future.

-In studying the Earth’s origins and evolution, you will learn about the formation of the planet, how the continents and oceans are formed, how they grow or are destroyed and how all this was discovered.
+Geology encompasses many parts of the Earth system.
+In studying the Earth’s origins and evolution, you will learn about the formation of the planet, how the continents and oceans were formed, how they grow or are destroyed and how all of this was discovered.
+By studying fossils, you'll learn how our world has changed over time and what that means for our environment.

 We will talk about volcanoes, landslides, earthquakes, glaciers, deserts and rivers - all of which shape the surface of the planet.